Vandivier/research-dissertation-case-for-alt-ed/papers/alt-ed-survey/190201-feb-survey-monkey/data/README.md

 # 2019-feb-survey-monkey data README

-Section 1 describes transformation of raw survey data into the spreadsheet used by Stata.
+Section 1 describes obtaining and wrangling raw data into the output.csv used for STATA analysis.

 Section 2 has notes on collecting responses, with emphasis on responses obtained through Github.